-Based on Obligation Assimilables du Trésor, i.e. French government bonds with a ten-year maturity ("TEC 10 OAT floating-rate bonds").
+(2) Based on Obligation Assimilables du Trésor, i.e. French government bonds with a ten-year maturity ("TEC 10 OAT floating-rate bonds").

 (A) 180 000 OSA are subjected to performance conditions based on revenue excluding traffic acquisition costs targets that were met in 2012.
 (B) The conditions of exercise of 257 688 BSPCE are linked to a future liquidity event or a transfer of control of the Company, and the number of BSPCE that can be exercised are determined by the event's date which cannot occur after March 31, 2014.
 Based on the assumptions known as at December 31, 2012, the Group determined that the share-based compensation expense would be recognized over a one-year period.
 This assumption was confirmed in 2013.

-in 2013.
+was confirmed in 2013.
 (C) On October 29, 2015 and January 29, 2016, the board of directors of the Parent granted a total of 337,960 and 33,010 RSUs to Criteo employees under condition of presence and to certain senior managers, employees and members of the management, subject to the achievement of internal performance objectives and condition of presence.
 Based on the assumptions known at December 31, 2016, the Group determined the share-based compensation expense by applying a probability ratio on performance objectives completion.
 The assumptions taken were confirmed in 2016.

-compensation expense by applying a probability ratio on performance objectives completion.
-The assumptions taken were confirmed in 2016.

-(D) On July 28, 2016, the board of directors of the Parent granted a total of 195,250 RSUs to certain senior managers, and members of the management, subject to the achievement of internal performance objectives and condition of presence.
-Based on the assumptions known at December 31, 2016, the Group determined the share-based compensation expense by applying a probability ratio on performance objectives completion.
-The assumptions were confirmed in 2017.
+(D) On July 28, 2016 and June 27, 2017 the board of directors of the Parent granted a total of 195,250 RSUs and 135,500 RSUs respectively, to certain senior managers, and members of the management, subject to the achievement of internal performance objectives and condition of presence.
+Based on the assumptions known at December 31, 2016 and 2017, the Group determined the share-based compensation expense by applying a probability ratio on performance objectives completion.
+The assumptions were confirmed in 2017 and 2018.

-(E) On June 27, 2017, the board of directors of the Parent granted a total of 135,500 RSUs to certain senior managers and members of the management, subject to the achievement of internal performance objectives and condition of presence.
-Based on the assumptions known at December 31, 2017, we determined the share-based compensation expense by applying a probability ratio on performance objectives completion.
-This assumption was confirmed in 2018

-(F) On July 26, 2018, the board of directors of the Parent granted a total of 203,332 RSU to certain senior managers and members of the management, subject to the achievement of internal performance objectives and condition of presence.
+(E) On July 26, 2018, the board of directors of the Parent granted a total of 203,332 RSU to certain senior managers and members of the management, subject to the achievement of internal performance objectives and condition of presence.
 Based on the assumptions known at December 31, 2018, we determined the share-based compensation expense by applying a probability ratio on performance objectives completion.

-(G) On April 25, 2019, the board of directors of the Parent granted a total of 257,291 RSUs to members of the management, subject to the achievement of internal performance objectives and condition of presence.
+(F) On April 25, 2019, the board of directors of the Parent granted a total of 257,291 RSUs to members of the management, subject to the achievement of internal performance objectives and condition of presence.
 Based on the assumptions known at December 31, 2019, we determined the share-based compensation expense by applying a probability ratio on performance objectives completion.

+(G) On March 3, 2020, October 23, 2020 and December 9, 2020 the Board of Directors of the Parent granted a total of 272,600 RSUs to members of the management, subject to the achievement of internal performance objectives and condition of presence.
+Based on the assumptions known at December 31, 2020, we determined the share-based compensation expense by applying a probability ratio on performance objectives completion.